Ergonomics

 Training and Awareness

-Training for departments or other large groups is arranged by EHS.
-Individuals requiring medical evaluation because of an ergonomic-related workplace injury shall be requested to complete computer based interactive training as part of their evaluation.
-All other employees are encouraged to review the available information and take interactive training to stay proactive.
+Online training is offered and accessible from the EHS website.
+Individuals requesting workstation evaluation recommended by healthcare provider or because of an ergonomic-related workplace injury, will be required to complete online training as part of their evaluation.
+All other employees are encouraged to review the available information and take online training to stay proactive.

 Post Injury Therapy and Rehabilitation